 Manual pumps typically require less apparatus, but if you’re pumping a lot, they aren’t as practical.
 However, if you only need to pump occasionally, like on a short road trip or to help soothe breast engorgement, a manual pump might be the right fit.

-Which Types of Breast Pumps Are Covered By Insurance?
+Which Types of Breast Pumps Are Covered by Insurance?

 Does My Insurance Cover Breast Pumps?